-The company, which works with machine tool distributors and end users, says that it has noticed a marked increase in customers investing in ‘bare bones machines’ and not including bar feeders, high pressure or mist extraction in a bid to reduce spend.
+The company, which works with machine tool distributors and end users, says that it has noticed a marked increase in customers investing in ‘bare bones machines’ and not including bar feeders, high pressure coolant or mist extraction in a bid to reduce spend.

-Andy Hives, director of group UK sales at states Filtermist, says: “Whilst taking a cautious approach is understandable in the current climate, it’s false economy.
+Andy Hives, director of group UK sales at Filtermist, says: “Whilst taking a cautious approach is understandable in the current climate, it’s a false economy.
 Although there is an initial capital investment, effective extraction can actually help to lower running costs in the longer term.

 “Cost reductions can include lower heating bills in colder months as the air exhausted back into the facility is warm; lower cleaning bills as there’s less oily residue on floors, ceilings and work surfaces; less days lost to ill-health as a result of exposure to contaminated air; and last but not least, there’s a far lower chance of employers being hit with chargeable enforcement and improvement notices from the HSE, or hefty fines for failing to comply with COSHH (Control of Substances Hazardous to Health) regulations.”